Struggling with Perfectionism in Parenting? These 3 Resources Can Help

 You Were Taught It Was Sin—But It Might Be Trauma

-If you grew up in evangelical or pentecostal spaces and if you also are the “responsible one” or first daughter—you may have learned to see every struggle through the lens of sin.
+If you grew up in evangelical or Pentecostal spaces and if you also are the “responsible one” or first-born daughter—you may have learned to see every struggle through the lens of sin.
 But what if what you’ve been calling sin is actually unhealed trauma?
 In this blog, we explore how over-responsibility, childhood wounds, and over simplified theology can distort your view of yourself—and how a more compassionate, holistic approach might offer the healing you deserve.

 Read More